 My initial feeling was that I was scared of my own silence, not knowing if I could stay long enough to “clear” my mind but it’s impossible to control your mind to be completely empty.
 It’s not what meditation is about.
 As soon as I focussed on my breath and put myself in a comfortable position I could get my mind to a point of relaxation and ease.
 I wish I learned what deep meditation feels like but that takes years of practise.

 Being in complete silence is really not so bad.
 Despite my initial worries, I found it very peaceful and I appreciated the escape it gave me from the distractions of my high-tech, constantly connected life.
-It was a nice two days “away” that I wish lasted a bit longer.
+It was a nice two days “away” to unplug and feel more connected in my own thoughts.

-I absolutely recommend the Monk Chat retreat.
-If you never practised meditation the Monk Chat is a good start to learn the foundation and techniques so you can take them back home, practise on the plane or anywhere.
+I highly recommend the Monk Chat retreat.
+If you never practised meditation the Monk Chat is a good start for beginners, to learn the foundation and techniques so you can take them back home.

-The retreat takes place every Tuesday and Wednesday and you meet at The Buddhist University in Chiang Mai at 1pm.
+The retreat takes place every Tuesday and Wednesday, starting at The Buddhist University in Chiang Mai at 1pm.
 I emailed one week before to reserve a space.
 The retreat costs 500 baht (about $15) which includes your overnight stay and all your “undelicious” meals.
 They will also take photos while you focus on your meditating.